Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

 \subsection{Mean Li-Yorke chaos for continuous linear operators on Fr\'echet spaces}

-In this subsection unless otherwise specified, $X$ denotes an arbitrary infinite-dimensional Fr{\'e}chet space.
-The separating increasing sequence $(p_j)_j$ of seminorms on $X$ and the metric $d$ on $X$ are as in subsection 3.4.
-We can apply results in the subsections 4.2 and 4.3 to continuous linear operators of $X$.
+In this subsection, unless otherwise specified, $X$ denotes an arbitrary infinite-dimensional Fr{\'e}chet space.
+The separating increasing sequence $(p_j)_j$ of seminorms on $X$ and the Fr{\'e}chet-space metric $d$ on $X$ are as in Subsection~\ref{subsec:LYC-Frechet}.
+Even though mean Li-Yorke chaos for linear operators on Banach spaces has been characterized in \cite{BBP2020}, in this subsection we generalize the results to the setting of linear operators on Fr\'echet spaces by applying the results from Subsections~\ref{subsec:MLYC-group} and~\ref{subsec:MLYeC-group} to continuous linear operators on $X$.
 We will also obtain some new results utilizing the linear structure of $X$.